MTG/essentia-labs/_posts/2023-02-08-fsdsinet-models.md

  - Adaptive Polyphase Sampling (APS) [2]
  - Intra-Block Pooling (IBP)

-The complete list of models supported in Essentia is available on [Essentia's site](https://essentia.upf.edu/models.html#audio-event-recognition) and the experimental results and implementation details are available in the paper [3] and the official [repository](https://github.com/edufonseca/shift_sec).
+The complete list of models supported in Essentia along with their vocabulary is available on [Essentia's site](https://essentia.upf.edu/models.html#audio-event-recognition), and the experimental results and implementation details are available in the paper [3] and the official [repository](https://github.com/edufonseca/shift_sec).
 According to the authors, the [fsd-sinet-vgg42-tlpf-aps-1](https://essentia.upf.edu/models/audio-event-recognition/fsd-sinet/fsd-sinet-vgg42-tlpf-ibp-1.pb) model featuring TLPF and APS obtained the best evaluation metrics.
 Additionally, [fsd-sinet-vgg41-tlpf-ibp-1](https://essentia.upf.edu/models/audio-event-recognition/fsd-sinet/fsd-sinet-vgg41-tlpf-ibp-1.pb) is a lighter architecture using TLPF and IBP intended for reduced computational cost.